OTFEG/EasySpawn/README.md

 EasySpawn
 =========

-EasySpawn is a simple plugin, providing two commands; /spawn and /setspawn.
+EasySpawn is a simple plugin, providing three commands; /spawn, /setspawn and /bed.
 These will set the spawn location for that world only.
 So, you can set different spawn locations for different worlds.
-Players can do /spawn to get to the set spawn point, and administrators can do /setspawn for world management.

 Usage
 ------